pyOpenSci/python-package-guide/documentation/repository-files/code-of-conduct-file.md

 with creating your own code of conduct text, we encourage you to adopt the code of conduct language used in the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
-[Many other communities](https://www.contributor-covenant.org/adopters/) have adopted this code of conduct as their own including the [Fatiando](https://github.com/fatiando/community/blob/main/CODE_OF_CONDUCT.md) scientific geoscience community.
+[Many other communities](https://www.contributor-covenant.org/adopters/) have adopted this code of conduct as their own.
+See the [Fatiando a Terra Geoscience Python community's example here.](https://github.com/fatiando/community/blob/main/CODE_OF_CONDUCT.md)